Gabrieldrozdpalma/Byte-Bank-Project/README.md

 # Byte-Bank-Project

-## Project simulating a database application with database connection
+## Project simulating a transactions application with database connection